robintw/PyProSAIL/doc/index.rst

 .. py:function:: pyprosail.run(N, chloro, caroten, brown, EWT, LMA, psoil, LAI, hot_spot, solar_zenith, solar_azimuth, view_zenith, view_azimuth, LIDF)

-Runs the ProSAIL model with the given parameters and returns a tuple of arrays (wavelengths, reflectances).
+Runs the ProSAIL model with the given parameters and returns a 2D array with two columns: wavelengths and reflectances.
 The model is always run for the entire wavelength range of 0.4--2.5 micrometres.

 Arguments: